-The right to access information we hold on you - at any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
+The right of access: At any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
 Once we have received your request we will respond within one month.
 There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative fee.

-The right to correct and update the information we hold on you - if the data we hold on you is out of date, incomplete or incorrect, you can inform us and your data will be updated.
+The right to rectification: If the data we hold on you is out of date, incomplete or incorrect, you can inform us and your data will be updated.

-The right to have your information erased if you feel that we should no longer be using your data or that we are illegally using your data, you can request that we erase the data we hold.
-When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example because we need it for our legitimate interests or regulatory purpose(s)).
+The right to erasure: This is often known as the “right to be forgotten”. if you feel that we should no longer be using your data or that we are illegally using your data, you can request that we erase the data we hold.
+When we receive your request we will confirm whether the data has been deleted or the reason why it cannot be deleted (for example if we have a legal obligation to hold the data).

-The right to object to processing of your data - you have the right to request that we stop processing your data.
+The right to restrict processing: You have the right to request that we stop processing your data.
 Upon receiving the request we will contact you and let you know if we are able to comply or if we have legitimate grounds to continue to process your data.
 Even after you exercise your right to object, we may continue to hold your data to comply with your other rights or to bring or defend legal claims.

-The right to withdraw your consent to the processing at any time for any processing of data to which consent was sought - you can withdraw consent easily by email (see Contact Details below).
+The right to object: You have the right to withdraw your consent to the processing at any time for any processing of data to which consent was sought - you can withdraw consent easily by email (see Contact Details below).